carpentries-incubator/fair-data-management-agriculture/episodes/metadata-for-ltes.Rmd

 :::::::::::::::::::::::::::::::::::::: questions

 - What is metadata?
-- Why do we use metadata for?
+- Why do we need metadata for?
 - What metadata should we collect for LTEs?

 ::::::::::::::::::::::::::::::::::::::::::::::::